arangodb/docs/3.10/indexing-index-basics.md

 Building an index is always a write heavy operation (internally), it is always a good idea to build indexes during times with less load.

+For Enterprise Edition, assigning non-unique indexes to documents has parallelization, executing with the load split between up to 2 threads.
+The number of threads is hardcoded to 2, and the threshold amount of documents a thread will process before enqueuing the rest of the documents in the range of document ids is hardcoded to 100000.
+The threshold of number of documents to start using 2 threads instead of 1 in non unique index creation is > 120000.